 - Student Information: Your campus Student Information Team will be able book a registered taxi to ensure that students can get home safely – i.e if a student does not have any cash, they can pay the fare the next day.

 - Take care of yourself.
 It’s important that you take care of yourself.
-If you’ve heard something distressing or if something is troubling you, the University's Counselling Service offers confidential help and is open to both students and staff.
+If you’ve heard something distressing or if something is troubling you, talking about it is one way to help either through University Support Services or Employee Assistance for Staff.